Pandaqi/Pandaqi-Studio/pandaqi-studio/content/throneless-games/conquer/smallseat/_index.md

 ---
-type: "gamepage"
+type: "project"
-boardgame: true

 title: "Smallseat"
-headerTitle: "Make sure the right Animal gets the throne, playable without a table or chairs"
 blurb: "Vote, swap places and use powers to ensure the right Animal gets the throne.
 A game playable without a table or chairs."
-blurbShort: "A [Throneless Game](/throneless-games/) about helping your Animal win the throne, aimed more at kids."
+# blurb: "A [Throneless Game](/throneless-games/) about helping your Animal win the throne, aimed more at kids."
 blurbProject: "The most simplified and streamlined version, with a visual style more attractive to kids."
 weightProject: 10

 downloadLink: "https://drive.google.com/drive/folders/1Q5I2VAXnGEC268x5If10e_Gpjed3vDxj"

-color: "black"

 date: 2024-11-12

 difficulty: "kids-can-play"
 genres: ["thematic"]
-categories: ["boardgame", "waitless-game", "card-game", "standard"]
+categories: ["board-game", "waitless-game", "card-game", "standard"]
 tags: ["political", "follow", "social", "fast-paced"]
 themes: ["medieval"]